 Most of the time, people fear humour in the workplace because of the common belief that if you are laughing, you are not serious in learning or working.
 In fact, it’s just a matter of balancing on what needs to be done and encouraging fun.

-Things to keep in mind: people spend the majority of their time to work so they need to enjoy their time there.
+Things to keep in mind: people spend the majority of their time working so they need to enjoy their time there.
 Of course, the work needs to be optimised but in equal measures, they need to be relaxed, comfortable and happy as well.
-If your team is happy , the work will get better and creativity will sky-rocket.
+If your team is happy, the work will get better and creativity will sky-rocket.

 How to Make Sure Your Remote Employees Get to Laugh Together?